-In cell D2, tell us the total number of participants or audience members you reached through physical activity in the 2022/23 financial year.
-In cell D4, tell us the total number of participants or audience members you reached through online/digital activity in the 2022/23 financial year.
-These figures should be the same as your total across your quarterly Arts Council reports.
+In cell D2, tell us the total number of participants or audience members you reached through physical activity in the 2023/24 financial year.
+You don't have to have collected postcodes from these participants or audience members.

+In cell D4, tell us the total number of participants or audience members you reached through online/digital activity in the 2023/24 financial year.
+You don't have to have collected postcodes from these participants or audience members.

+These figures in D2 and D4 should be the same as your total across your quarterly Arts Council reports.

-Each event or activity listed on the 'Participant Postcodes' tab will be shown on the 'Programme information' tab.
-Please tell us:
+Each event or activity listed on the 'Participant Postcodes' tab will automatically be shown on the 'Programme information' tab (from A8 down) as well as the number of postcodes listed in the Participant postcodes tab.